The Growth of Westinghouse Electric - in pictures

 Here’s a photo of the Westinghouse Electric plant in 1900.

-Westinghouse Electric workers waiting for the train outside the plant in East Pittsburgh in 1907.
+Westinghouse Electric workers waiting for the train outside the East Pittsburgh plant in 1907.

-Shown in the map’s lower right corner was the stately Westinghouse Headquarters Building which stood at 9th and Penn until after World War II.
+Shown in the lower right corner of the map is the site of the Westinghouse Building.
+Here’s a picture of the stately Westinghouse World Headquarters which stood at the corner of 9th Street and Penn Avenue until it was demolished in the mid-1950’s.

 Previous